bomberatox/rubymvcblog/README.md

 + Body must have at least 10 characters.
 + Category name must have at least 3 characters.
 + User authentication using devise gem.
++ Only the user who created the post can edit or delete it.
++ Only admin can access category management.
++ Moderator can also access category management but can't delete.

 ## Screens description:
 |Screen|Function|